Multiview point cloud registration with anisotropic and space-varying localization noise: EM algorithm for maximum likelihood estimation

 \subsection{Update of the parameters of the GMM}

 When the transformation parameters are fixed, the optimization problem (\ref{eq:op2}) amounts to a GMM fitting on the union of the aligned point clouds $\{\phi_j(\byji)\}_{j=1 \ldots M}$.
-In the noise-free case, the update equations are the same as in the standard GMM case \cite{Bilmes98,Evangelidis17}.
-In our model, we have to deal with the integral over the clean data in (\ref{eq:Q}), which makes the problem more difficult.
+Noise-free GMM fitting has a well known solution \cite{Bilmes98}.
+In our model, we have to deal with the integral over the clean data in (\ref{eq:Q}), which makes the problem non-trivial.
 We show in Appendix~\ref{sec:app4} that the following update equations can be derived from the expression of $Q$ in (\ref{eq:Q}):

 with the notation $E[X] = \int_{y} \beta_{jik}(y) X dy$.
-These updates have the same form as in the standard noise-free case.
-The only difference is that the terms that involve the unknown clean data $\phi_j(\yji)$ are replaced here by their conditional expectation.
+Remarkably, these updates keep the same general form as in the standard noise-free case.
+The difference is that the terms that involve the unknown clean data $\phi_j(\yji)$ are replaced here by their conditional expectation.
 We show in Appendix~\ref{sec:app4} that these conditional expectations have simple closed forms.
 This leads to the update steps summarized in Algorithm~\ref{alg2}.

 The same algorithm has previously been derived in \cite{Ozerov13} for GMM fitting with uncertainties on acoustic data.
 In \cite{Ozerov13}, the update equations are directly given after showing that the complete data belongs to the exponential family.
-We follow here an alternative derivation from the auxiliary function $Q$, which provides details that are omitted in \cite{Ozerov13}.
+We follow here an alternative derivation from the auxiliary function $Q$ with a detailed proof.